This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 19) You need to charge low fees in the beginning.

-If you work as a freelancer, you’ll need to charge low fees initially to attract customers.
+If you work as a freelancer, you’ll probably need to charge low fees initially to attract customers.
 These appealing prices will help you get a leg up on the competition until clients can see that you’re a competent corrector of errors.

 For example, when I started proofreading on Fiverr, I had to charge bargain rates until I built up enough reviews to increase my prices.